KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 ### 23.1 The Purpose of Mapping — Listening for Function Beneath Form

 Zenetism affirms the depth of many traditions
-without collapsing them into one body.
+without collapsing them into a singular corpus.

 It does not seek uniformity,
 but **harmonic resonance**.